 Consumers are not forced to use a PDA and they can try to manage all of the payments to all the different creditors according to the plan each month but it is very tricky.
-There are currently 3 NCR recognized PDAs in South Africa: DC Partner, Hyphen PDA and NPDA.
+There are currently 4 NCR recognized PDAs in South Africa: DC Partner, Hyphen PDA, iNTUITIVE (formerly NPDA) and CollectNet.

 Paying up your debts:

-Once one account is paid off the amount you pay each month will not change (reduce).
-It stays the same but the amount each creditor that is still left gets, increases a little bit.
+Once one account is paid off, the amount you pay toward all your debts each month will not change (reduce).
+It stays the same but the amount each creditor that is still left gets increases a little bit.
 This happens each time a debt is paid up and soon all or most of your debts will be gone.
 Most plans for debt review are around 3 – 5 years long.
 Now 3, 4 or 5 years might seem like a long time but most creditors collect smaller debt over 2 years anyway and the amount you pay over 3 years (or however long your plan will be) will be manageable if you stick to your budget each month.

 If you are able to increase the amount you can pay each month this will greatly reduce the length of the debt review.
 This is why Debt Counsellors will contact the consumer at least once each year to do a review of their situation.
 If you have more funds available talk to your Debt Counsellor about using them each month to speed things up.
 The faster you pay the better.